 All of our Electrical Safety services are governed by the 2018 NFPA-70E 110.3 Electrical Safety Program directive.
 This requirement states “The employer shall implement and document an overall Electrical Safety Program that directs activity appropriate for the electrical hazards, voltage, energy level, and circuit conditions”.
 OSHA CFR Sub Part S 1910.333 – “Selection and Use of Work Practices” adds additional requirements for employers: “Safety-related work practices shall be employed to prevent electric shock or other injuries resulting from either direct or indirect electrical contacts when work is performed near or on equipment and/or circuits which are or may be energized.”
 This article is just one example of OSHA activity in this area.

 JDRM has served as a third party consultant, reviewing OSHA citation issues and offering mitigation suggestions to satisfy OSHA requirements.
-Our track record related to very specific electrical conditions has been commended by both clients and governmental personnel.
+Our track record related to very specific electrical safety recommendations has been commended by both clients and governmental personnel.
 Download the JDRM Engineering Electrical Safety Brochure 2019 by clicking on the orange type and/or Call Bob Nicholson, CESCP at 419-824-2400 for more information.